mdarora/BookStore_project/README.txt

 	-ohho got 9 errors because of new repo file, so i undid last commit and adding methods one by one 0127
-	- Added methods inside code one by one instead of just replacing whole file at once
+	- Added methods inside code one by one instead of just replacing whole file at once 0128
+	-Now we are talking, successfully created new category;